wp-plugins/woocommerce-beans/readme.txt

 - Get the .pot file located at languages/woocommerce-beans.pot in the Beans plugin directory.
 - Create the .mo using your preferred [translation Tool](https://make.wordpress.org/polyglots/handbook/tools/).
-- Put your custom Beans translations in your WordPress language directory, located at: WP_LANG_DIR . "woocommerce-beans/{$text_domain}-{$locale}.mo".
+- Put your custom Beans translations in your WordPress language directory, located at: WP_LANG_DIR . "/plugins/woocommerce-beans-{$locale}.mo".
-The main text domain is **woocommerce-beans**.
-For example: /wp-content/languages/woocommerce-beans/woocommerce-beans-af_ZA.mo
+For example: /wp-content/languages/plugins/woocommerce-beans-af_ZA.mo
-for Afrikaans - South Africa translation of the main text domain.
+for Afrikaans - South Africa translation.

 Help us translate Beans.
 Send us your .po and .mo files and they will be integrated in the next update.